rememberSoftwares/gitfaas/README.md

 ## Basic configuration

-How to configure Gitfaas to start a function ?
+How to configure Gitfaas to start a lambda ?
 It's quite easy.
 You just have to create a config.json at the root of your git repository.

 _"Inside your git repository"_